michael-franke/K2/text/paper/reviews_2/response_letter.md

 >
 >I believe the paper answers (i) quite nicely, but it burdens the reader with too much irrelevant information in setting up and addressing the question (much of section 3 of the paper up to but not including section 3.3 on the Prosodic Marking Hypothesis).
 Concerning question (ii), the paper leaves it unresolved, which would be fine had the authors not mischaracterized the question by invoking the Strongest Meaning Hypothesis in the way that they did (as I hope to clarify below).
 If these issues could be resolved in a revised version, I would have no serious objection to publication.

-We feel that this description of what the paper is about is unfortunately not entirely correct.
-This could lead to certain misunderstandings, so we clarify our position here.
-We have also added to the text (introduction, especially the relevant Section 4.4, section 6) to strengthen our view of and motivation for what we are doing.
-(It is our fault, of course, that this has not been sufficiently clear in the previous version.)
+We are sorry that we didn't specify these points clearly enough in our previous manuscript.
+We feel that this description of what the paper is about is unfortunately not entirely as we intended.
+This could lead to certain misunderstandings, so we clarify our position in the present manuscript.
+We have also added to the text (introduction, especially the relevant Section 4.4, section 6) to strengthen our view of and the motivation for out study.

 One of our main goals in this paper is, indeed, to address the effects of prosody, but with a particular motivation, namely to rule out effects of "silent prosody" as confounds in the interpretation of earlier data.
 This is important because all previous experimental results that depend on visual presentation of sentences could, in principle, be subject to doubt if we hypothesize (like many do) that prosody plays a role in this domain.
 This also includes the results of Chemla & Spector.
-This is why we want to be more careful in this paper and not take for granted the conclusions of Chemla & Spector contrary to what the reviewer suggests we should do.
+This is why we want to be more careful in this paper and not take for granted the conclusions of Chemla & Spector.

-Our reluctance to accept Chemla & Spector's conclusions also comes from the recent critique of, in particular, Bart Geurts and Bob van Tiel, who argue that Chemla & Spector's results could be influenced unduly by pictorial effects.
+Our reluctance to accept Chemla & Spector's conclusions also comes from the recent critique of, in particular, Geurts & van Tiel, who argue that Chemla & Spector's results could be influenced unduly by pictorial effects.
 This is the main motivation for our incremental verification task, as argued in Section 4.4 and followed up in the reflection section 6.

 In effect, the main point of our paradigm is that we would not want to take "full advantage of previous results" but (given the published criticism of these) take a careful reassessment and a novel experimental approach.
 We hope that by adding few strategically placed elements of emphasis and explanation (introduction, sections 4 & 6) this will become more transparent.